Back in 2019, Adam Driver reigned supreme as the Internet’s Boyfriend. He is a social media star despite having no internet presence himself.

 Ironically, Driver’s character Toby is a director struggling to produce a feature film about Don Quixote.
 Terry Gilliam began working on this film in 1989, but he faced various financial issues and wasn’t able to secure financing until 1998.
 Despite numerous attempts to produce the movie, he couldn’t start filming until 2017, nearly three decades from its inception.

-A highlight is watching Driver act opposite Jonathan Pryce’s cobbler-turned-Quixote, as they were both nominated for Best Actor in separate films last year.
+A highlight is watching Driver act opposite Jonathan Pryce’s cobbler-turned-Quixote, as they were both nominated for Best Actor in separate films recently.
 Overall, it’s a strange film, with twists and turns and an attempt at retelling the classic tale of Don Quixote.

 Steven Soderbergh’s delightful redneck heist film is an entertaining watch.
 Driver plays Clyde Logan, a veteran who joins up with his brother Jimmy Logan (Channing Tatum) and Joe Bang (Daniel Craig) to rob the Charlotte Motorway.